Skip to main content

 • rootComponent: ExtImport

 rootComponent defines the root component of your client application.
-It is expected to be a React component, and Wasp will use it to wrap your entire app.
-It must render its children, which are the actual pages of your application.
+It is expected to be a React component, and Wasp will use it as the root of the client application.
+It must render the Outlet component from react-router-dom to render the current page.

 Here's an example of a root component that both sets up a provider and renders a custom layout: